28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 The following diagram shows the ULN2003 motor driver board:

-Interfacing Raspberry Pi Pico with 28BYJ-48 Stepper Motor and ULN2003 motor driver
+Interfacing Raspberry Pi Pico with 28BYJ-48 Stepper Motor and ULN2003 Motor Driver

-Raspberry Pi Pico | Motor Driver |
+Raspberry Pi PicoMotor Driver

-The connection diagram is shown in the picture below.
+The wiring diagram is shown below:

 MicroPython Script: 28BYJ-48 Stepper Motor with Raspberry Pi Pico